Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Methods

-\paragraphb{Pilot interviews.} Prior to the formal interviews, we conducted two pilot interviews with external researchers with expertise in social VR moderation, privacy, and security.
+\paragraphb{Pilot interviews.} Prior to the formal interviews, we conducted two pilot interviews to assess the interview duration and clarity of interview questions~\cite{majid2017piloting}.
+The two pilot participants were external researchers with expertise in VR moderation, privacy, and security.
+One of them was a parent.
+The pilot participants' relevant research expertise and parental perspectives helped us fine-tune our interview questions.
 We made sure our interview could be completed within one hour and asked them for advice on our interview protocol.
-In the pilot interviews, our live survey was a post-interview survey that two participants completed after the interviews ended.
-However, we found that a live survey using the quiz function in Zoom could be more useful in prompting participants' holistic and nuanced thoughts on the features.
+When using the revised protocol in formal interviews, no participants expressed any confusion, indicating the success of pilot interviews.
+After the pilot interviews, we employed a post-interview survey.
+However, we found that a live survey using the quiz function in Zoom could be more interactive and useful in eliciting participants' holistic and nuanced thoughts on the features.
 Therefore, instead of using a post-interview survey, we switched to a live survey as a think-aloud protocol~\cite{jaaskelainen2010think}.

-\paragraphb{Data collection and analysis.} We hosted the screening and compensation surveys using Qualtrics~\cite{qualtrics2020}.
+\paragraphb{Data collection and analysis.} We hosted the pre-screening and compensation surveys using Qualtrics~\cite{qualtrics2020}.
 All the interviews were audio-recorded and transcribed in English using the auto-transcription service provided by Zoom.
 One researcher carefully checked the accuracy of each transcript prior to the start of the analysis.

 Following Saldaña's~\cite{saldana2021coding} coding approach, we conducted an in-depth thematic analysis of our interview transcripts.
 First, two researchers coded three transcripts independently.
 After discussing and incorporating the codes, we created an initial codebook that the two researchers agreed on.
 Using the initial codebook, one of the researchers coded ten of the remaining transcripts, while the other coded the other seven.
-The two researchers discussed their codes and resolved any conflicts through several weekly meetings.
-Since the codebook was generated after multiple discussions, inter-rater reliability was not necessary to be checked~\cite{mcdonald2019reliability}.
+Similar to many other qualitative S\&P studies~\cite{wermke2022committed, grober2023cloud, holtervennhoff2023wouldn}, the two researchers discussed the codes and resolved any conflicts through several weekly meetings.
+During our analysis, as we prioritized our primary goal to generate emerging themes and concepts, we did not calculate the inter-rater reliability (IRR) to seek theoretical agreement~\cite{mcdonald2019reliability}.